You can move tasks in Adobe Workfront between the following objects:

 Click Tasks in the left panel to display the task list.

-Ensure that the Autosave toggle is enabled, then select the task or tasks that you want to move.
+Click the Plan Mode icon and ensure that the Autosave toggle is enabled, then select the task or tasks that you want to move.

 You cannot move tasks when the Autosave toggle is disabled.

 (Optional and conditional) If you want to move the selected tasks within the same project, click the tasks you selected, drag them and drop them where you want them moved on the project.

 After you dropped the tasks in the correct place on the project, the changes you made to the task hierarchy are saved immediately.
 All the information associated with each task is moved with the tasks.